Young female entrepreneur enjoying business and job success against city and sunset background. Successful businesswoman smiling outdoors

 It’s fair to use artificial intelligence tools in preparing your resume and cover letters.
 You can even use AI tools for interview prep (although you may want to consider live interview coaching and/or an interview prep app created by a human interview coach instead).

-Can you use AI in an interview, like a teleprompter to feed you answers that don’t represent your own thoughts, and still sound real?
+So, can you use AI in an interview–like a ChatGPT or an AI interview copilot–and still sound real?
 Ultimately, the best way to sound authentic is to be authentic.

 RELATED POSTS